maelyg/ONTViSc-hands-on-training/README.md

 ```

 After checking the results of the direct read approach, check if some viruses are present in high abundance.
-You will see that MsiMV in sample MT010 is present in high abundance.
-For these cases, it is possible to try a de novo assembly or clustering approach to see if we can recover their full genome.
+You will see that we recover high coverage for MsiMV in sample MT010.
+For these cases, it is possible to try a de novo assembly or clustering approach to see if we can reconstruct their full genome.
 To perform a denovo assembly approach on MT010 with the tool Canu, try the following command:
 ```
 #!/bin/bash -l